 3. The original carne en su jugo De La Torre

 Tradition and flavor.
 This place boasts of being the creator of meat in its juice, this is a mystery, however, but the truth is that the taste of their preparation is delicious.

-The service is outstanding and before ordering, you are served with snacks: tortilla chips, onions, beans, and guacamole.
+The service is outstanding, and before ordering, you are served snacks: tortilla chips, onions, beans, and guacamole.

 It has a relaxed atmosphere, with screens where they broadcast sports games.
 They also offer tapatío cuts and desserts.
 It is located at Plan de San Luis No. 1510.